Multimodal search: Introduction

-Nowadays, mobile devices have been developed to a point that they can perform infinite functions from any place at any time, thanks to the internet and GPS connections.
-Touch screens, motion sensors and voice recognition are now featured on mobile devices called smartphones.
-All the features and functions make it possible to execute multimodal searches from any place in the world at any time.

 Search elements

 The use of text is an option, as well as multimedia searching, image, video, audio, and voice search.
 Even the location of the user can help the search engine to perform a more effective search, adaptable to every situation.

 Nowadays, different ways to interact with a search engine are being discovered, in terms of input elements of the search and in the variety of results obtained.

 Personal context

 Many queries from mobiles are location-based (LBS), that use the location of the user to interact with the applications.
 If available, the browser uses the device GPS, or computes an approximate location based on cell tower triangulation, with the permission of the user, who must be agree to share his/her location with the application in the download.

 Therefore, multimodal searches use not only audiovisual content that the user provides directly, but also the context where the user is, like his/her location, language, time at the moment, web site or document where the user is surfing, or other elements that can help to improve of a search in every situation.